CAGED NationWide

 Over the last few decades multiple cases concerning Greyhound cruelty and slaughter have been documented.

 Use of class A drugs, amphetamines and steroids being administered to dogs in order to fix races.
-(Can cause organ damage and fatalities).
+(Side effects of doping include organ damage and death).

 Dogs confined to dirty kennels/sheds, with no light, poor ventilation, no heating, poor bedding.